 New Year’s Resolutions

-Will you stick to your New Year’s resolutions this year?
-Or have you decided not to make any?
-Assistant Curator Georgina explores some of the most popular ones and their appearance on stamps.
+Making New Year's resolutions this year?
+Assistant Curator Georgina explores some of the most popular ones on stamps.

 History of the Resolution